PureStorage-OpenConnect/purestorage-puppet/README.md

       type pure
       url https://<admin>:<password>@puretec.purestorage.com

-In the case of Puppet Device connection to the PureStorage is from the machine running 'device' only.
+In the case of Puppet Device connection to the Pure Storage is from the machine running 'device' only.

 command : "puppet device"